Frequently asked questions

 South Australian Power Networks (SAPN) is working to improve the capacity of the network to handle the increasing popularity of solar.
 SAPN is also planning to increase the number of kilowatts that home solar power systems can export back to the network during normal times.

-Even if you’re system is temporarily unable to export power back to the network, you can still use the solar power you’re producing and any electricity stored in your battery.
+Even if your system is temporarily unable to export power back to the network, you can still use the solar power you’re producing and any electricity stored in your battery.
 You’ll also be able to receive power from the grid, if needed.

 Get in touch.
 We’re here to help.